rkt/rkt/Documentation/subcommands/run.md

 By default, `rkt run` will register the pod with the [metadata service](https://github.com/coreos/rkt/blob/master/Documentation/subcommands/metadata-service.md).
 If the metadata service is not running, it is possible to disable this behavior with `--register-mds=false` command line option.

-## Customize Networking
+## Pod Networking

-The default networking configuration for rkt is "host networking".
+The `run` subcommand features the `--net` argument which takes options to configure the pod's network.

+### Default contained networking

+When the argument is not given, `--net=default` is automatically assumed and the default contained network network will be loaded.

+### Host networking

-This means that the apps within the pod will share the network stack and the interfaces with the host machine.
+Simplified, with `--net=host` the apps within the pod will share the network stack and the interfaces with the host machine.

-### Private Networking

-Another common configuration, "private networking", means the pod will be executed with its own network stack.
-This is similar to how other container tools work.

-By default, rkt private networking will create a loopback device and a veth device.
-The veth pair creates a point-to-point link between the pod and the host. rkt will allocate an IPv4 /31 (2 IP addresses) out of 172.16.28.0/24 and assign one IP to each end of the veth pair.
-It will additionally set a default route in the pod namespace.
-Finally, it will enable IP masquerading on the host to NAT the egress traffic.

 ```
-# rkt run --private-net coreos.com/etcd:v2.0.0
+# rkt run --net=host coreos.com/etcd:v2.0.0
 ```

+Strictly seen, this is only true when `rkt run` is invoked on the host directly, because the network stack will be inherited from the process that is invoking the `rkt run` command.

 ### Other Networking Examples

-Additional networking modes and more examples can be found in the [networking documentation](https://github.com/coreos/rkt/blob/master/Documentation/networking.md)
+More details about rkt's networking options and examples can be found in the [networking documentation](https://github.com/coreos/rkt/blob/master/Documentation/networking.md)